Federated Neural Bandits: Federated Neural-Upper Confidence Bound ( FN-UCB )

-Secondly, $\text{UCB}^{b}_{t,i}$ leverages the federated setting to improve the quality of NN for reward prediction (i.e., to achieve better exploitation) in a similar way as FedAvg, i.e., by averaging the parameters of the NNs trained by all agents using their local observations \cite{mcmahan2016communication}.
-Specifically, when a communication round is started, every agent $i\in[N]$ uses its local observations $\mathcal{D}_{t,i}=\{(x_{\tau,i}, y_{\tau,i})\}_{\tau \in[t]}$ to train an NN (line 13 of Algo.~\ref{algo:agent}).
-It uses $\theta_0$ as the initial parameters (i.e., shared among all agents, Sec.~\ref{sec:background}), and trains the NN using gradient descent with a learning rate of $\eta$ for $J$ training iterations (see Theorem~\ref{theorem:regret} for the choices of $\eta$ and $J$ in our theoretical analysis) to minimize the following loss function:
+Secondly, $\text{UCB}^{b}_{t,i}$ leverages the federated setting to improve the quality of NN for reward prediction (to achieve better exploitation) in a similar way to FedAvg, i.e., by averaging the parameters of the NNs trained by all agents using their local observations \citep{mcmahan2016communication}.
+Specifically, when a communication round is started, every agent $i\in[N]$ uses its local observations $\mathcal{D}_{t,i}\triangleq \{(x_{\tau,i}, y_{\tau,i})\}_{\tau \in[t]}$ to train an NN (line 14 of Algo.~\ref{algo:agent}).
+It uses initial parameters $\theta_0$ (i.e., shared among all agents (Sec.~\ref{sec:background})) and trains the NN using gradient descent with learning rate $\eta$ for $J$ training iterations (see Theorem~\ref{theorem:regret} for the choices of $\eta$ and $J$) to minimize the following loss function: